 The George R.R.
 Martin Science Fiction/Fantasy Screenwriter Grant

-Submissions for the 2016 George RR Martin Grant are now closed
+Submissions for the 2017 George RR Martin Grant will begin July 1st

 Michael Chase Walker is an actor, author, producer, lecturer and screenwriter.
 His first motion picture was the animated classic,”The Last Unicorn”.
 He was an in-house television writer for such hit series as, He-Man, She-Ra, Voltron and V, the television series.
 In 1985 he was appointed Director of Children’s programs for CBS Entertainment where he creatively shaped and supervised the entire 1985 1986 Saturday Morning line-up, including: Wildfire, Pee Wee’s Playhouse, Galaxy High School, Teen Wolf, and over 100 hours of network programming.